Declan-Combley/git-setup/readme.md

 # What is this script
-This script makes setting up git using ssh keys a bit less painful by storing your git info and copying your ssh key just before logging in.
+This script makes setting up git using ssh keys a bit less painful by storing your git.

 # Prerequisites
-- xclip
 - internet
 - linux or a bash based terminal